scopedog/chat_ai/README.md

 This example demonstrates how to provide the program with a mix of local files and a web link, allowing it to leverage information from all these sources when answering your questions.

+## simple_gpt_ai.py
+Simple AI Chat Program using OpenAI GPT

+This program provides a simple way to ask questions based on a provided context.
+It leverages the OpenAI GPT models to answer your questions, drawing information from the context you give it.

+**Key Features:**

+*   **Context-Based Answers:**  The program answers questions based *solely* on the information you provide as context.
+It doesn't have memory of past conversations.
+*   **Simple Q&A:** Designed for straightforward question and answer interactions.
+*   **Context Flexibility:** You can feed the program information directly in the code, from a text file, or as a quoted block of text.
+*   **No Persistent Memory:**  The program doesn't remember previous questions or answers.
+Each session starts fresh with the provided context.

+**Example Usage:**

+To use the program, run it from the command line: `python3 simple_gpt_ai.py`

+You can then ask questions like: "List all male cats in my house."
+The program will analyze the provided context and attempt to answer your question.

+**Intended Use:**

+This program is ideal for quick, one-off question-answering tasks where you want to leverage the power of GPT with a limited amount of context.
+It's not designed for complex, multi-turn conversations.